THE BLACKSMITH.

 1947 State purchased from Frank and Jeanette Dondero.

-1950s Blacksmith display was built.
+1950s Blacksmith static display is built.

 1960 Zane Orr operates the stagecoach concession from this lot.
 Vern Holzell(?) worked there.